psignoret/aad-sso-wordpress/readme.txt

     ![User.Read delegated permission for Microsoft Graph](https://user-images.githubusercontent.com/231140/66046005-23484400-e525-11e9-9712-fed4c5273040.png)

-   > **Note**: If you do wish to map Microsoft Entra ID groups to WordPress roles, you must also select the delegated permission *Directory.Read.All* (click "Add a permission" > Microsoft Graph > Delegated > *Directory.Read.All*).
+   > **Note**: Group-to-role mapping checks membership for the signed-in user through `/me/checkMemberGroups`.
+The delegated *User.Read* permission is sufficient for this operation.

    > **Important**: Some permissions *require* administrator consent before it can be used, and in some organizations, administrator consent is required for *any* permission.
 A tenant administrator can use the **Grant admin consent** option to grant the permissions (i.e. consent) on behalf of all users in the organization.

-6. Under **Certificates & secrets**, create a new client secret.
-Provide a description and choose a duration (I recommend no longer than two years).
-After clicking **Add**, the secret value will appear.
-Copy it, as this is the only time it will be available.
+6. Under **Certificates & secrets**, configure either a client secret or upload a public certificate.
+For certificate authentication, keep the matching PEM private key secure; it will be encrypted before the plugin stores it in WordPress.

     ![Creating a new secret key](https://user-images.githubusercontent.com/231140/66046096-52f74c00-e525-11e9-93ce-62581e097aaa.png)